Gold: Pollution

 Gold production is associated with contribution to hazardous pollution.

 Low-grade gold ore may contain less than one ppm gold metal; such ore is ground and mixed with sodium cyanide to dissolve the gold.
 Cyanide is a highly poisonous chemical, which can kill living creatures when exposed in minute quantities.
 Many cyanide spills from gold mines have occurred in both developed and developing countries which killed aquatic life in long stretches of affected rivers.
 Environmentalists consider these events major environmental disasters.
-Up to thirty tons of used ore can dumped as waste for producing one troy ounce of gold.
+Up to thirty tons of used ore can be dumped as waste for producing one troy ounce of gold.
 Gold ore dumps are the source of many heavy elements such as cadmium, lead, zinc, copper, arsenic, selenium and mercury.
 When sulfide-bearing minerals in these ore dumps are exposed to air and water, the sulfide transforms into sulfuric acid which in turn dissolves these heavy metals facilitating their passage into surface water and ground water.
 This process is called acid mine drainage.
-These gold ore dumps are long-term, highly hazardous wastes second only to nuclear waste dumps.
+These gold ore dumps contain long-term, highly hazardous waste.

 It was once common to use mercury to recover gold from ore, but today the use of mercury is largely limited to small-scale individual miners.
 Minute quantities of mercury compounds can reach water bodies, causing heavy metal contamination.
 Mercury can then enter into the human food chain in the form of methylmercury.
-Mercury poisoning in humans causes incurable brain function damage and severe retardation.
+Mercury poisoning in humans can cause severe brain damage.

 Gold extraction is also a highly energy-intensive industry, extracting ore from deep mines and grinding the large quantity of ore for further chemical extraction requires nearly 25 kWh of electricity per gram of gold produced.